 I rang the ice cream man.
 I went along with him and had a go pulling soft serve (not as easy as it looks!).
 I was working two weeks on / two weeks off as a FIFO (fly in, fly out) worker at the time.
 So I started working weekends driving the van when I was on my two weeks off.
 And you know what… BEST JOB EVER!
 Everyone is so happy to see you, laughing, excited… Who doesn’t like ice cream??
 Maria was actually saying I was coming home a really happy man.

-This also gave me the way out from working full-time at my 2 and 2 FIFO job and solved the boredom issue of retirement.
+This also gave me a way out from working full-time at my 2 and 2 FIFO job and solved the boredom issue of retirement.
 I applied for a job share at work and finally got accepted a few weeks ago, so I’m officially now on a 50% job share and work two weeks on and six weeks off.
 The rest of the time I work when I want in the ice cream van and funnily enough now have someone working for me once in a while.

 Would you mind telling us a bit about the financial side of the job-sharing arrangement, your ice cream business and your Semi-Retirement?